harsha-simhadri/big-ann-benchmarks/t3/README.md

 During evaluation, for each search parameter set, power consumption is acquired over at least 10 seconds running search on the entire query set.
 During that 10 seconds, multiple consecutive runs on the query set may occur in order to maintain a minimum duration of 10 seconds.
 Also, the duration may be greater than 10 seconds if a run of 1 query set takes longer than 10 seconds.
 So a run could be composed of 1 batch query or several and the duration will be at least 10 seconds  The power consumption acquired for the run is divided by the total number of queries performed during the run, resulting in ( kilowatt-hour / query ).
 Up to 10 search parameter sets are allowed, and we use the minimum value for ranking participants, for each dataset.

-The final ranking will be based on an aggregation over the individual dataset rankings.
-The aggregation formula is as follows:[TBD]
+The final ranking will be based on a computed score, which is the sum of the improvements in power consumption over the baseline for the participating databases.
+A submission must participate in at least 3 databases.

 Participants that cannot meet or exceed the recall@10 baseline threshold for a dataset will be dropped from ranking consideration for that dataset.